-Edutopia has featured some great blogs covering SEL over the years.
-Here are a few recent posts.
-But first, start with this nine-part series from Randy Taran on the Project Happiness Curriculum, "Activities to Build Social and Emotional Skills in Elementary Students."
+Edutopia has featured some great blogs covering SEL over the years, and below are a few recent posts.
+But first, check out this nine-part series from Randy Taran on the Project Happiness Curriculum: Activities to Build Social and Emotional Skills in Elementary Students.

-- "Five-Minute Film Festival: Nine Videos on Kindness, Empathy, and Connection," by Amy Erin Borovoy (2013)
+- Five-Minute Film Festival: Videos on Kindness, Empathy, and Connection, by Amy Erin Borovoy (2013)

-- "Empathy: The Most Important Back-to-School Supply," by Homa Tavangar (2013)
+- Empathy: The Most Important Back-to-School Supply, by Homa Tavangar (2013)

-- "Empowering Students Through Empathy and Collaboration," by Jose Vilson (2013)
+- Empowering Students Through Empathy and Collaboration, by Jose Vilson (2013)

-- "Teaching Students to Turn Empathy Into Action," by Maurice Elias (2011)
+- Teaching Students to Turn Empathy Into Action, by Maurice Elias (2011)